-- 5. Before the institution starts to carry out a cross-border activity, the competent authorities of the host Member State shall, within two months of receiving the information referred to in paragraph 3, inform the competent authorities of the home Member State, of the requirements of social and labour law relevant to the field of occupational pensions under which the pension scheme must be operated and provide the national rules regarding the way these requirements shall be disclosed to the prospective members and members.
+- 5. Before the institution starts to carry out a cross-border activity, the competent authorities of the host Member State shall, within two months of receiving the information referred to in paragraph 3, inform the competent authorities of the home Member State, of on the requirements of social and labour law relevant to the field of occupational pensions under which the pension scheme must be operated and provide on the national rules regarding the way these requirements shall be disclosed to the prospective members and members.
 The competent authorities of the home Member State shall communicate this information to the institution. - 6.
-On receiving the communication referred to in paragraph 5, or if no communication is received from the competent authorities of the home Member State on expiry of the period provided for in paragraph 5, the institution may start to carry out a cross-border activity in accordance with the host Member State's requirements of social and labour law relevant to the field of occupational pensions.
+On receiving the communication referred to in paragraph 5, or if no communication is received from the competent authorities of the home Member State on expiry of the period provided for in paragraph 5, the institution may start to carry out a cross-border activity in accordance with the host Member State's requirements of social and labour law relevant to the field of occupational pensions. - 7.
+The competent authorities of the host Member State shall inform the competent authorities of the home Member State of any significant change in the host Member State's requirements of social and labour law relevant to the field of occupational pension schemes which may affect the characteristics of the pension scheme insofar as it concerns the cross-border activity.
+The competent authorities of the home Member State shall communicate this information to the institution.

-- 7. The competent authorities of the host Member State shall inform the competent authorities of the home Member State of any significant change in the host Member State's requirements of social and labour law relevant to the field of occupational pension schemes which may affect the characteristics of the pension scheme insofar as it concerns the cross-border activity.
-The competent authorities of the home Member State shall communicate this information to the institution. - 8.
-The institution shall be subject to on-going supervision by the competent authorities of the host Member State as to the compliance of its activities with the host Member State's requirements of social and labour law relevant to the field of occupational pension schemes and the rules regarding the way these requirements shall be disclosed to the prospective members and members as referred to in paragraph 5.
+- 8. The institution shall be subject to on-going supervision by the competent authorities of the host Member State as to the compliance of its activities with the host Member State's requirements of social and labour law relevant to the field of occupational pension schemes and the rules regarding the way these requirements shall be disclosed to the prospective members and members as referred to in paragraph 5.
 Should this supervision bring irregularities to light, the competent authorities of the host Member State shall inform the competent authorities of the home Member State immediately.
 The competent authorities of the host Member State, take the necessary measures to ensure that the institution puts a stop to the detected breach. - 9.
 If, despite the measures taken by the competent authorities of the home Member State or because appropriate measures are lacking in the home Member State, the institution persists in breaching the applicable provisions of the host Member State's requirements of social and labour law relevant to the field of occupational pension schemes, the competent authorities of the host Member State, take appropriate measures to prevent or penalise further irregularities, including, insofar as is strictly necessary, preventing the institution from operating in the host Member State for the sponsoring undertaking. - 9a.
-Member States shall in particular facilitate cross-border activities in relation to employees that are employed in affiliated undertakings connected companies. - 9b.
-Where a member of a pension scheme is temporarily sent to work in another Member State by his employer and where the social and labour law of that other Member State applies from that moment to the employment contract, Member States shall allow the person to remain that the person remains, with the consent of the institution and, the employer and employee, as a member of the institutionscheme; no specific authorisation by the competent authority shall be required.
-The institution shall apply for that member the host Member State's requirements of social and labour law relevant to him/her.
+Member States shall in particular facilitate cross-border activities in relation to employees that are employed in affiliated undertakings. - 9b.
+Where a member of a pension scheme is temporarily sent to work in another Member State by his employer, Member States shall allow the person to remain, with the consent of the institution and the employer, a member of the scheme; no specific authorisation by the competent authority shall be required. - 9c.

-- 9c.
 The institution shall be allowed to voluntarily activate the cross-border procedure, according to the paragraphs 1 to 9.
-Where the case described in paragraph 9b concerns a relevant number of members the activation of the cross-border procedure shall be mandatory. - 9d.
-In any case, Member States shall ensure that the institutions accept contribution paid by those members on an individual basis. - 10. deleted
+Where the case described in paragraph 9b concerns a relevant number of members the activation of the cross-border procedure shall be mandatory. - 10. deleted

-Cross-border transfers of pension schemes
+Cross-border transfers and procedures of pension schemes